Build guide

 Insert the AC input jack

-Slide in the AC jack and fasten with two 14mm wafer heads. -
+Slide in the AC jack and fasten with two screws.M314mm -

 Modify PSU